gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 ## Exercises
 Since Data Studio is not a part of Google Cloud Console, it's language settings are independent from GCP settings.
 Below tutorial uses US English - please adjust your Google account language settings respectively.
+Changes will take effect at the user's next logon.

 ### Add Report Data Sources